muxall/Magui/README.md

 Magui is developed using Microsoft’s Window Presentation Foundation (WPF) which is a subset of the .NET framework.
 Magui is coded in Visual BASIC using Microsoft Visual Studio Community 2017’s IDE.
 Magui is Open Source software licensed under the MIT License.

-To learn more about the design and layout of the Magui, see <a href="https://www.youtube.com/c/NetworkEngineeringVideoBlog">Network Engineering Video Blog</a> .
+To learn more about the design and layout of Magui, see <a href="https://www.youtube.com/c/NetworkEngineeringVideoBlog">Network Engineering Video Blog</a> .